keras-team/keras-io/templates/keras_nlp/index.md

 # KerasNLP

-KerasNLP is a simple and powerful API for building Natural Language Processing (NLP) models.
+KerasNLP is a simple and powerful API for building Natural Language Processing (NLP) models within the Keras ecosystem.

 KerasNLP provides modular building blocks following standard Keras interfaces (layers, metrics) that allow you to quickly and flexibly iterate on your task.
 Engineers working in applied NLP can leverage the library to assemble training and inference pipelines that are both state-of-the-art and production-grade.

 KerasNLP can be understood as a horizontal extension of the Keras API: components are first-party Keras objects that are too specialized to be